-Households who qualify as displaced persons as defined in 49 C.F.R. § 24.2(a) (9), who are expected to be relocated from the displacement dwelling for more than twelve (12) months are considered to be permanently displaced persons.
+Households and businesses which qualify as displaced persons as defined in 49 C.F.R. § 24.2(a)(9) or 24 C.F.R. § 570.606(b)(2), and who are expected to be relocated from the displacement dwelling for more than twelve (12) months are considered to be permanently displaced persons.
 Agency policies strive to minimize involuntary permanent displacement.
-Applicants who purposely circumvent these policies in order to displace occupants are ineligible for Agency assistance and may be additionally responsible for the costs incurred by the acquiring agency to permanently relocate households adversely impacted by their actions.
-This section concerns permanent displacement that is triggered by allowable Agency activities.
+Program Applicants and Project Owners who purposely circumvent these policies in order to displace occupants may be ineligible for Agency assistance and additionally responsible for the costs incurred by the acquiring agency to search for and provide relocation services to households and businesses adversely impacted by non-compliant actions.